 Rome is a city full of history and iconic monuments.
-Hotel Hassler Roma is perfectly located to explore all Rome has to offer.
-Find out more about the top things to do in summer or winter.
+Hotel Hassler Roma is perfectly located in order to explore all Rome has to offer.
+Find out more about the top things to do in summer or winter and request the assistance of a member of our concierge services team.

 Perhaps the most recognisable fountain in Rome - Trevi Foutain is is sculpted with a narrate based on the discovery of the water supply to the fountain.
 Many visitors toss a coin into the fountain to 'guarantee' the visitor's return to Rome again.